seanjyi8424/SquatCheck/README.md

 ## What is it?

 A Machine Learning model that uses the OpenPose API and keypoint data as input to identify whether the exercise being performed is a valid squat.
+The original implementation utilized training off a personal computer and then executed on a Jetson Nano 4GB.
 Final project from my Edge Computing class.

 ## Task Distribution Diagram
 ![image](https://github.com/seanjyi8424/SquatCheckAI-UCR/assets/108261874/442dfe6c-5652-4fa4-8023-69d9d679274f)